 This simple recipe for cherry curd came about after a fun visit to a marchet de nuit.
 In the summer months the French markets have a plethora of produce to choose from.
-There are greens and vegetables, fruits, cheeses of every type, meats and pates, wines and artisanal breads and cakes.
+There were greens and vegetables, fruits, cheeses of every type, meats and pates, wines and artisanal breads and cakes.
+And there were cherries galore.

 Where baking a cherry cloufutis would seem like the properly French thing to do, I decide instead to use cherries to make a cherry curd that I can add to my larder and enjoy for a few weeks instead of just an eat and go experience.
 That is what I love so much about my Larder Love goodies, they give me time to really savour my foodie treats.